20th August 2019.

 In 2019 TRAINING DAYS will be held on;

 Register early as these TRAINING DAYS always fill fast.

 Group size is set at a maximum of 25 so the day is intimate and interactive.

 To register for a What's the Buzz?
 Training Day, either -

 Once your booking is received a confirmation letter will be sent directly to you.

 Completion of the What's the Buzz?
 TRAINING DAY entitles you to ongoing coaching from Mark or Madhavi in the coming 6 months.

 Mark and Madhavi are happy to bring a 'What's the Buzz?'
 TRAINING DAY to staff at your school or organisation.
 You can arrange this by emailing Mark at firstname.lastname@example.org or Madhavi at email@example.com

-Both programs are now used in more than 60 countries to teach, coach and support young people socially and emotionally.
+Both programs are now used in more than 80 countries to teach, coach and support young people socially and emotionally.
 'What's the Buzz?' is used globally on a day to day basis in; pre-schools, junior primary schools primary and middle schools, welfare and disability groups as well as government community based organisations.
-In fact, a large Chinese educational publisher who bought the publishing rights for 'What's the Buzz?' in conjunction with the Educational Ministry intends to roll 'What's the Buzz?' out in schools across China in 2017 and 18.
+In fact, the Educational Ministry of education in China bought the publishing rights for 'What's the Buzz?' and is rolling it out in schools across China.